 Leaders Know Logical Fallacies Can Hurt Team Decisions (Part 5)

 In my work with teams who make decisions together about tactics, strategy, and personnel, logical fallacies and cognitive biases show up, so I’m going to write a few posts about some of the most common.
-This is the fifth post … Read More
+This is the fifth post in this series.
+You can find links to the first four posts at the bottom … Read more

 Leaders Know Logical Fallacies Can Hurt Team Decisions (Part 4)

 In my work with teams who make decisions together about tactics, strategy, and personnel, logical fallacies and cognitive biases show up, so I’m going to write a few posts about some of the most common.
-This is the fourth post … Read More
+This is the fourth post in this series.
+You can find links to the first three posts at the bottom … Read more

 A Practical Tip for Leaders Building Relationships